krikamol/group/tabs/join.md

 > [!CAUTION]
 > Please avoid sending unsolicited emails directly to the PI, as these are unlikely to receive a response.

+## Internship

+The internship provides a unique opportunity for you to expand your network within the research community and to gain practical experience and develop valuable skills outside of your home institution or university.
+From our perspective, interns often enrich our research by bringing fresh perspectives to the group.

+As a research intern in our group, you will work closely with experienced researchers who provide guidance, mentorship, and support.

+<b>How to Apply</b>:

+To apply for an intern position in our group, please send your CV to the PI with a brief explanation as to why you’re interested in collaborating with us.

 ### [Helmholtz Visiting Researcher Grant](https://www.helmholtz-hida.de/en/new-horizons/hida-visiting-program/)

 The Helmholtz Visiting Researcher Grant offers doctoral students and postdocs the opportunity to do a fully-funded short-term research stay at one of the 18 Helmholtz Centers.
 The program is promoted by the [Helmholtz Information and Data Science Academy (HIDA)](https://www.helmholtz-hida.de/en/).